miridius/whatcoin/README.md

 WhatCoin is a Telegram Bot which gives price and market information about crypto currencies.

-It runs on Azure Functions using the [serverless-telegram](https://github.com/miridius/serverless-telegram) sister library.
+It runs on AWS Lambda using the [serverless-telegram](https://github.com/miridius/serverless-telegram) sister library.

 ## Bot Usage